abhi-lasha/ai-builder-challenge/docs/CHALLENGE.md

 - A **GitHub link** to your repo.
 - A **3–5 minute Loom** covering: what you built, one call you nearly made the other way, and one piece of microcopy you're proud of.

-We'll review and follow up to schedule a 60-minute call.
+We'll review and follow up to schedule a follow up call.

 ## A note on what we test